cmcajigal/syslib/README.md

 Ok, now for Koha.
 Hmm....
 Found a "Koha Hacks" and tried to add a "button" to link back in the header.
 It's not working, and I don't know what's wrong with it.
-It probably something in the coding, but that may take awhile.
+It probably something in the coding, but that may take awhile to decipher.
 My fix: looked up how to change my menu link in Wordpress so that Koha opens in a different tab.
 Viola!
 Now they can go to Koha and then just switch tabs to get back to Wordpress.
 I'm gonna submit as I've got more to do!